 The Commission has authority to recommend to the Board of Supervisors approval of the Balboa Reservoir Project development agreement; to approve associated General Plan and Planning Code amendments, including amendments to the Zoning Map to create a new Balboa Reservoir Special Use District; and to approve the Balboa Reservoir Design Standards and Guidelines.
 The Commission was the first decision-maker under CEQA that was required to adopt CEQA findings, including a statement of overriding considerations, when it approved the project.
-On May 28, 2020, following Commission certification of the final SEIR, the Commission approved the project and adopted CEQA findings as part of its approval action in Planning Commission Motion M-20731.
+On May 28, 2020, following Commission certification of the final SEIR, the Commission approved the project and adopted CEQA findings as part of its approval action in Planning Commission Motion M-20731 (Attachment C to this appeal response).